baicai-1145/NSF-BridgeVoC/README.md

 # BridgeVoC
 This is the repository for the work "BridgeVoC: Revitalizing Neural Vocoder from a Restoration Perspective".
-Our conference work has been accepted by IJCAI 2025, and the extension manuscript has been submitted to IEEE Transactions on Pattern Analysis and Machine Intelligence.
+Our conference work has been accepted by IJCAI 2025, and the extended manuscript has been submitted to IEEE Transactions on Pattern Analysis and Machine Intelligence.

 ### Authors: Andong Li, Tong Lei, Rilin Chen, Kai Li, Meng Yu, Xiaodong Li, Dong Yu, and Chengshi Zheng